 This needs a bit of an explanation.
 You can travel independently around Iran, especially in the most popular cities as they are increasingly tourist-friendly, and it’s very safe, also for solo female travelers.
 This being said, we think a tour guide would be useful if you want to travel to less popular provinces such as Khuzestan, and of course if you don’t speak a word of Persian.

-We would add that, with Iran being a very diverse and complicated country, travelling with a local will be more insightful if you want to delve a little deeper into its society instead of just visiting the historical buildings and main attractions.
+We would add that, with Iran being a very diverse and complicated country, traveling with a local will be more insightful if you want to delve a little deeper into its society instead of just visiting the historical buildings and main attractions.
 Obviously, if you have a friend there, that would work even better than booking a guide.

 5. To book a room, call hotels directly